kormax/aliro/README.md

 </host-apdu-service>
 ```

-Those who are familiar with the `UnifiedAccess` family of NFC protocols, know that the so-similar two-app-combo is also used by:
+Those who are familiar with the `UnifiedAccess` family of NFC protocols know that the familiar two-app combo is also used by:
 - Digital Car Keys;
 - Apple Home Keys;
 - Apple Access Keys.